-Of Sonoma County's 1.1 million acres, almost 220,000 are publicly owned or protected by a conservation easement.
-Most of these lands are owned or protected by federal, state, and county agencies (including Ag + Open Space), by tribes, private non-profit organizations, or by cities.
-Approximately one third of the county's protected lands are open to the public for recreation; another 15% offer restricted access (i.e. guided tours).
-Two-thirds of the protected lands are publicly owned; the remaining 36% are privately owned and protected by easements, held by Ag + Open Space and other land conservation organizations.
+Of Sonoma County's 1.1 million acres, almost 220,000 are publicly owned or protected by a conservation easement, as shown on the map on page 49.
+Most of these lands are owned by federal, state, and county agencies, cities, tribes, and private non-profit organizations.
+Of the 126,000 acres of land protected by a conservation easement in Sonoma County, approximately one third are open to the public for recreation; another 15% offer restricted access (i.e. guided tours).
+Two-thirds of protected lands are publicly owned; the remaining 36% are privately owned and protected by easements, held by Ag + Open Space and other land conservation organizations.